streetsidesoftware/cspell-cli/README.md

 ## Install from GitHub

-It also allows the `cspell-cli` to be installed directly from github:
+This repo also allows installing the `cspell-cli` directly from GitHub:

 ```
 npm install -g git+https://github.com/streetsidesoftware/cspell-cli
 ```

-This will add the `cspell-cli` command to npm.